home-assistant/companion.home-assistant/docs/notifications/actionable.md

 #### Icon Values

 :::note Version Compatibility
-Icons require iOS version 2021.10 or later and a future version of the macOS app updated for Monterey.
+This requiers iOS version 2021.10 or later and iOS 15 or later, or a future version of the macOS app on macOS 12 or later.
 :::

 Icons for notification actions are only allowed from the [SF Symbols library](https://developer.apple.com/sf-symbols/), which is different than other icons in Home Assistant which come from [Material Design Icons library](https://materialdesignicons.com/).
 This is due to limitations placed on these actions from Apple.